 How does Cryotherapy work?

-Whole Body Cryotherapy (WBC) is a process in which the body is exposed to ultra-low temperatures (-200 Fahrenheit to -260 degrees Fahrenheit).
+Whole Body Cryotherapy (WBC) is a process in which the body is exposed to ultra-low temperatures (-240 degrees Fahrenheit) in a cryogenic chamber for 3 minutes.

 What are typical treatment options?

 Whole Body Cryotherapy is considered one of the most effective physical therapies for rheumatic diseases.
 The positive effects in relation to the inflammatory process, the sensation of pain and mobility have been demonstrated in many studies.

 In amateur and professional sports, the positive properties of the body cooling can be used to increase performance and speed recovery.
 Some athletes experience a rush of adrenaline and an endorphin boost when they visit the cold chamber.
 Cold therapy is recommended after an intense workout to avoid muscle pain.
 The local reduction in blood flow reduces inflammatory reactions and the distribution of pain-producing mediator substances.